 Investment Priority 11 ETC

-acceptance of qualifications).

-public services, such as: ural disasters;
+In addition to the listed beneficiaries, actions will affect the groups involved in strengthening of public services, such as:

-ies; encies;
+- Enterprises and SMEs engaged in the sectors most exposed to international competition and innovation;

+- Civil protection and organization of environmental risk management;

+- Subjects living in areas at risk of natural disasters;

+- Elderly at risk of poverty;

+- Subjects vulnerable to high health risk;

+- Operators in the field of health;

+- Low skilled unemployed.

+The following list contains mere examples of possible beneficiaries and is therefore not exhaustive since other actors whose activities are coherent with the objective at stake can be selected:

-- research, education, training and capacity building; Enterprises, SMEs; Public bodies dealing with environment, natural risks, energy, health, social inclusion.
+- Policy Makers and Public Managers, Public Training providers; - National, regional and local authorities; - Regional and Local Development Agencies; - Protected areas, natural and cultural sites management organizations; - NGOs, Non-Profit-Organizations and other professional and civil society associations; - Universities, Research centers, Scientific and Technology Parks Institutions specialized in research, education, training and capacity building; - Enterprises, SMEs; - Public bodies dealing with environment, natural risks, energy, health, social inclusion.

+11 ETC

-Investment Priority 11 ETC - selection of operations common to every priority Both strategic and standard projects an allocation described in section 5.3.g.
+General guiding principles for the selection of operations common to every priority investments are described on Section 5.

 Both strategic and standard projects are feasible under this IP according to the financial allocation described in section 5.3.g.

-Specific selection principles for projects u inder this Investment Priority may include: perspectives of lasting relationship ne ability of contributing to a more cohes The actions will be implemented through out the territory involved in the programme. within this IP because of their general imp In particular, the actions related to the reducing environmental risks and disaste territories. e construction of an institutional system capable of r prevention must take into account most vulnerable responding to emerging questions about he construction of an institutional system capable of health policy and social inclusion, it is important to lasting unemployment has caused on the territories of
+Specific selection principles for projects under this Investment Priority may include:

+- perspectives of lasting relationship networks; - ability of contributing to a more cohesive Programme area.

+The actions will be implemented throughout the territory involved in the programme.

+An approach addressed to the whole territory is particularly effective for the types of actions within this IP because of their general impact.

+In particular, the actions related to the construction of an institutional system capable of reducing environmental risks and disaster prevention must take into account most vulnerable territories.

+With regard to interventions related to the construction of an institutional system capable of responding to emerging questions about health policy and social inclusion, it is important to evaluate the different effects that a long-lasting unemployment has caused on the territories of reference.

-(where appropriate) (Reference: point (b)(iii) of Article 8(2) of Regulation (EU) No 1299/2013)
+(Reference: point (b)(iii) of Article 8(2) of Regulation (EU) No 1299/2013)

+11 ETC

-Investment Priority 11 ETC The opportunity of the elaboration and implementation of financial instruments will be debated during the implementation of the Cooperation Programme.
-In case of positive decision by the Programme Autorities the MC will approve e this possibility.
+The opportunity of the elaboration and implementation of financial instruments will be debated during the implementation of the Cooperation Programme.
+In case of positive decision by the Programme Autorities the MC will approve this possibility.

-(where appropriate) (Reference: point (b)(iii) of Article 8(2) of Regulation (EU) No 1299/2013)
+(Reference: point (b)(iii) of Article 8(2) of Regulation (EU) No 1299/2013)